Subaru-PFS-GA/ga_targeting/docs/01_installation.md

 * ics_cobraOps
 * ics_cobraCharmer
 * ics_fpsActor
+* ics_utils
 * spt_operational_database
 * (ets_fiberalloc)

-Most of these are necessary to calculate fiber collisions.
+Most of these are necessary to calculate fiber collisions. `ets_fiberalloc` is not strictly a dependency as its functionality is re-implemented in the GA targeting library.

 ## Install a new conda environment